anav-dev/runner-crush/assets/docs/test/TESTING.md

     After a peer-code-review request, the following issues were spotted by code peers feedback:

-    1. On Landing page, the bottom dropdown content gets cut.
+    1. On the Landing page, the bottom dropdown content gets cut on small screens.

         <details>
         <summary>Click here to see Dropdown CSS bug</summary>